codenameryuu/test-pt-qtasnim-digital-teknologi/README.md

-# Simple API Documentation
+# CRUD Documentation

 ## Overview
-This document outlines the setup and structure of simple API.
+This document outlines the setup and structure of CRUD.
 This apps are using :
 - Laravel 11 as main framework
 - MySQL for database
 - Laravel Passport for authentication